 7. Mental preparation

 You can conquer anything with the right mindset.
 Hiking for the first time is not exceptional.
-Remember hiking is a remarkable physical exercise synonymous with endless challenges like broken gear, blisters, unprecedented downpour, cold weather just to mention a few.
+Remember hiking is a remarkable physical exercise synonymous with endless challenges like broken camping gear, blisters, unprecedented downpour, cold weather just to mention a few.
 All this can be overcome by mental strength.
 Be positive through it all.

 Importance of training for hiking beginner

 You will definitely regret hitting the trail for the first time without some form of training.
 Training for your hiking trip will give you a better understanding of your body and also define your physical limits.
 With regular training, you will be able to make a better judgement on whether to stop or push on while hiking.

 How can I increase my lung capacity for hiking?